We've compiled a list of marketing tips for architects that actually make the phone ring, all you need is a bit of practice and a lot of patience.

 These eight simple steps are more bankable for getting pragmatic results than anything I learned for my university marketing degree.

-If you just promote yourself as an ‘architect,’ then you are one in a crowd; you might get inquiries, but many of those will be inedible mud eels who have price as their #1 criterion.
+If you just promote yourself as an ‘architect,’ then you are one in a crowd; you might get inquiries, but many of those will be inedible mud eels who have price as their #1 criteria.

 If you promote yourself as a specialist through problem-solving information in the way I just explained, then you will be the ONLY one in your area.

 By ‘selling the problems you solve, not the service you offer,’ you will become unique and attract 10x more leads than any of your competitors who are just using traditional approaches.
+Use these marketing tips for architects to find your target audience, hook them with the right bait, and secure the projects you've always wanted.

 Whoever educates the market owns the market.